thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 Turn to your partner and explain what the Feature Branch Workflow is in your own words.
 Be sure to draw a diagram together that describes how the workflow progresses over time.

 ## Why is the Feature Branch Workflow is important?

+so you can streamline communication with your team

 This encapsulation makes it easy for you to work on a particular feature without disturbing the main codebase.
 It also means the `master` branch will never contain broken code, which is a huge advantage when working collaboratively.